-Our only property at this time is our Livengood Gold Project, which is in the exploration stage.
-The April 2017 Report indicates that the Project generates a minimal positive return at a gold price of \$1,250 per ounce.
+Our only property at this time is our Livengood Gold Project, which is in the development stage.
+The TRS indicates that the Project would generate a minimal positive return at a gold price of \$1,680 per ounce.
 The Company would need to see higher gold prices over a sustained period for the Project to be commercially viable.
-While management is exploring opportunities identified in the April 2017 Report for optimization and reducing Project costs, there can be no assurance that any such efforts will be successful, that any of the optimization opportunities or cost savings will in fact be realized or that the price of gold will increase sufficiently, and be sustained for a sufficient period, to warrant a decision to develop the Project.
+While management is exploring opportunities identified in the TRS for optimization and reducing Project costs, there can be no assurance that any such efforts will be successful, that any of the optimization opportunities or cost savings will in fact be realized or that the price of gold will increase sufficiently, and be sustained for a sufficient period, to warrant a decision to develop the Project.
 No assurance can be given that any level of recovery of ore reserves will be realized or that any identified mineral deposit will ever qualify as a commercial mineable ore body which can be legally and economically exploited.
 If we are not able to identify commercially viable mineral deposits or profitably extract minerals from such deposits, if the Project is not developed, or if the Project is otherwise subject to deterioration, destruction or significant delay, we may never generate revenues and our shareholders may lose all or a substantial portion of their investment.